sunscreen

 2. Applying Sunscreen When You’re Already Exposed

-It’s usual you get to the beach or pool, set up your things, and then apply your sunscreen.
-Unfortunately, it’s not the right order you should go about the day.
 Sunscreen should be applied generously about 30 minutes before you step out into the sun.
-After a half hour, the UV blockers will have bonded to your skin, offering the best protection.
+After a half-hour, the UV blockers will have bonded to your skin, offering the best protection.

-3. Not Reapplying Sun Screen Frequently
+3. Not Reapplying Sunscreen Frequently

-4. Not Using Sunscreen With Enough SPF
+4. Not Using Sunscreen with Enough SPF

 You should wear a broad-spectrum sunscreen with an SPF of 30.
-A tan may seem nice, and the oils with less than 30 SPF will get you there, but avoiding melanoma and other skin cancers is more important to your health.
+A tan may seem nice, and the oils with lower than 30 SPF will get you there, but avoiding melanoma and other skin cancers is more important to your health.

 5. Missing Important Areas On the Body

-So now that you’ve applied a sunscreen with an SPF of 30 a half an hour before going outside, and you’ve continued to reapply every two hours, you should be safe, right?
+So, you’ve applied a sunscreen with an SPF of 30 a half-hour before going outside, and you’ve continued to reapply every two hours– you should be safe, right?
 Not necessarily!
-Are you sure you applied to ALL of your exposed skin?
-Commonly missed areas include:

-• Your ears
+• Your ears.

-• The side of your face
+• The sides of your face.

-• The tops of your feet
+• The tops of your feet.

-• The front and back of your neck
+• The front and back of your neck.

-Don’t forget to protect your lips with a lip balm that contains SPF.
-Are you guilty of any of these?
-Now you can be well-equipped to go outside and face the sun with confidence.!
+And don’t forget to protect your lips with a lip balm that contains SPF.

 About UPMC Hillman Cancer Center